Spiralized zucchini, sweet potato and carrot in a hot red Thai curry soup, with chunks of silken eggplant and crunchy peanuts.

 - 1 kaffir lime leaf optional

-- 3 tbsp red Thai curry paste check label if vegan
+- 3 tablespoon red Thai curry paste check label if vegan

 - 1 ½ cups vegetable stock